 Radiologic Technology

-MCC’s Radiologic Technology Program prepares students to perform diagnostic imaging exams.
-Radiologic technologists position patients carefully to produce clear, high-quality images.
-They work closely with radiologists, who use these images to diagnose illness or injury.
+MCC’s Radiologic Technology Program trains students to take diagnostic images—pictures that help doctors find illness or injury.
+You’ll learn how to position patients correctly to get clear, high-quality images.
+You’ll work closely with radiologists, who study these images to make diagnoses.

-After completing the two-year Radiologic Technology Program, students earn an Associate of Applied Science degree.
-Graduates may then apply to take the certification exam offered by the American Registry of Radiologic Technologists.
+The program takes two years.
+When you finish, you earn an Associate of Applied Science degree.
+You can then apply to take the certification exam offered by the American Registry of Radiologic Technologists.

-Visit the Admission Process & Criteria page to review the application requirements and apply.
+Visit the Admission Process & Criteria page to see what you need to apply.

 Important Licensing Information